Types of Pet Insurance: Comprehensive vs. Accident-Only Coverage

 Pet insurance can be a valuable way to help you protect your finances from unexpected or costly vet bills.
-Depending on your needs and specific situation, there are mainly two different types of pet insurance plans to choose from: comprehensive or accident-only.
+In general, there are mainly two different types of pet insurance plans: comprehensive coverage and accident-only coverage.

-Comprehensive pet plans typically help cover accidents and illnesses, while accident-only pet plans offer coverage for accidents but not illnesses.
-Let’s explore these options more fully and provide some details on what MetLife Pet offers.
+Comprehensive pet plans typically help cover accidents and illnesses, while accident-only pet plans are limited to injuries caused by accidents.
+Below, we’ll take a closer look at how they both work and what MetLife Pet offers.

 Comprehensive Pet Insurance